-If you’re looking for a no-fuss faucet filter that will produce instant clean drinking water, the PUR FM-3700 is one of the best water filter options around.
+If you’re looking for a no-fuss faucet filter that will produce instant clean drinking water, the PUR PUR Advanced Faucet Filtration System is one of the best options around.
 It has a chrome design, making it a standout against other plastic-build faucet filter solutions that are prone to cracking under pressure.
-With a modern, no-fuss build, the PUR FM-3700 looks like a natural extension to a kitchen sink faucet – and, on that subject, is compatible with most standard US faucets.
+With a modern, no-fuss build, the PUR PUR Advanced Faucet Filtration System looks like a natural extension to a kitchen sink faucet – and, on that subject, is compatible with most standard US faucets.

 - NSF certified for Standards 42, 53 and 401